The best Google Fi Wireless alternatives in 2026

 Reasons to avoid

-While most wireless service providers require you to pay your bill month-to-month, Mint Mobile takes a different approach by requiring you to buy three, six, or 12 months of service upfront at a time.
-Of course, this means you have to pay more initially, but it could also result in significant savings over time.
+While most of the wireless service providers bill you monthly, Mint Mobile takes a different approach by requiring you to purchase three, six, or 12 months of service upfront at a time.
+Of course, this means you have to pay more initially, but it lets you save significantly over time as well.

-Mint Mobile is now owned by T-Mobile, and uses the latter's LTE and 5G networks, so you can bring over virtually any unlocked GSM phone and it'll work just fine.
-This also makes Mint Mobile a great way to test out the largest 5G network in the country.
+Mint Mobile is owned and operated by T-Mobile, and uses the latter's LTE and 5G networks, which means you can bring over just about any unlocked phone and it'll work on the network.
+This also makes Mint Mobile a good way to test out the largest 5G network in the country.

 Best for simplicity